In April 2017 we announced our decision to reopen Colston Hall under a new name following our two-year, £48.8 million redevelopment.

 We believe this is about more than a sign above the door.
 We believe that the new name should reflect a new vision for the Hall and its role in the city, and we need your help to build that vision.

-The survey will take around 10 minutes to complete and includes questions relating to our developing vision for the new Hall as well as the renaming.
+The survey took around 10 minutes to complete and included questions relating to our developing vision for the new Hall as well as the renaming.

 The survey closed on Friday 15 February 2019.